 As water is essential to growth and bearing of fruit in plants, prayer is essential to growth and bearing of spiritual fruit in boys.
 In verse 9 Paul writes, “for this reason we…do not cease to pray for you.”
 Paul understood the necessity of prayer and spoke particurarly of the need for men to pray.
 In 1 Tim 2:8 the Apostle Paul writes, "I desire that in every place the men should pray." in 1 Peter 3:7, he says that men should honor their wives so that their prayers may not be hindered."
 Prayer is an essential aspect of godly masculinity.

 Paul implores the Romans to, "strive together with me in your prayers to God on my behalf.
 (Rom 15:30).
 Jacob wrestles with God and prevails.
 "During the days of Jesus life on earth, he offered up prayers and petitions with ferverent cries and tears" (Heb 5:7).
 The Bible is filled with praying men.
-Men like Abraham, Elijah, Moses, Daniel, Gideon, David, Samuel, Hezekiah, Shadrach, Meshack, and Abednigo.
+Men like Abraham, Elijah, Moses, Daniel, Gideon, David, Samuel, Hezekiah, Shadrach, Meshach, and Abednigo.
 Men who "stopped the mouths of lions, quenched the power of fire, escaped the edge of the sword, were made strong in weakness, (and) became mighty in war" (Heb 11:33-34).
-As men put on the armor of God, Paul implores that they "pray at all times in the Spirit in every season...watching with all perserverance and supplication" (Eph 6:18).
+In Ephesians 6, Paul urges men to put on the armor of God, and "pray at all times in the Spirit in every season...watching with all perserverance and supplication" (Eph 6:18).
 "The effectual ferverant prayer of a righteous man availeth much" (James 5:16).